 Leasing a car can be complicated in the best of times.
-It’s even more complex right now, as shelter-in-place orders may limit your ability to return a car at lease-end and lease or purchase a new vehicle.
+It’s even more complex right now, as reduced dealership staffing or hours of operation can limit your ability to return a car at lease-end and lease or purchase a new vehicle.

 If your lease is nearing its end, you want to contact your leasing company to discuss your options.
-In some areas, dealers are closed by shelter-in-place and stay-at-home orders, making it difficult, if not impossible, to return your car when the lease ends.
+In some areas, dealers may be closed by stay-at-home orders, making it difficult, if not impossible, to return your car when the lease ends.
 Those same directives can make it difficult to comparison shop among local dealers for a new car to replace your current lease.

-Different automakers are offering varying strategies to deal with lease returns during the pandemic.
+Different automakers have offered various strategies to deal with lease returns during the pandemic.
 Some are accepting returns through their service departments, which are considered essential and are remaining open in most areas.
 Others will come to your house to pick up the car.
-Most are offering lease extensions.
+Most have offered lease extensions.